 Of course, there is still room for improvement, but we found little not to like about the Turbo Levo Comp.
-There is no handlebar mounted digital display, and while the top-tube mounted display works fine, it's outdone by the competition.
-The charging port is still located in a non-ideal location and is prone to collecting debris and moisture even when properly closed.
-The SRAM Guide brakes that came on our test bike are adequate, but they quickly developed a spongy and inconsistent feel.
+There is no handlebar-mounted digital display, and while the top-tube mounted display works fine, it's outdone by the competition (more expensive models have a new integrated digital display).
+The SRAM Code R brakes that came on our test bike are adequate, but they quickly developed a spongy and inconsistent feel.
 While we like Specialized tires, the GRID Trail casings that come stock are simply not tough enough for the weight of this bike or its hard-charging capabilities.
-Overall though, the Specialized still proved to be the test team's favorite for its versatility, well-rounded performance, and very impressive range and efficiency.
+Overall though, the Specialized still proved to be the test team's favorite for its enhanced versatility through adjustable geometry, well-rounded performance, and very impressive range and efficiency.

-Specialized recently introduced the Turbo Levo SL, a line blurring e-bike that splits the difference between the non-powered Stumpjumper and the full-power Levo.
+Specialized recently introduced the Specialized Turbo Levo SL Comp, a line-blurring e-bike that splits the difference between the non-powered Stumpjumper and the full-power Levo.
 For an e-bike, the new Levo SL is impressively lightweight thanks to their new SL 1.1 motor and a smaller 320Wh battery.
-While it's about half as powerful as the competition, it still roughly doubles your output to help you ride faster and farther, albeit with more effort than a full-powered model.
-With a geometry that is nearly identical to the Stumpjumper along with the reduced weight, the Levo SL is more nimble and handles a lot more like a normal a trail bike than any other e-MTB we've tested.
-On the descents, it is impressively stable and ground-hugging, yet easy to maneuver and get off the ground.
+While it's about half as powerful as a full-power model, it still roughly doubles your output to help you ride faster and farther, albeit with a little more effort.
+With a geometry that is nearly identical to the Stumpjumper along with the reduced weight, the Levo SL is more nimble and handles a lot more like a normal trail bike than any other e-MTB we've tested.
+It is impressively stable and ground-hugging on the descents, yet easy to maneuver and get off the ground.
 On the climbs, it is comfortable with just enough power to help you scramble up just about anything.
-The build of the Comp alloy model we tested is mostly great and contributes to its overall performance.
+The build of the Comp alloy model we tested is mostly great for the price and contributes to its overall performance.

 The new SL 1.1 motor puts out a maximum of 35Nm of torque and 240 Watts of power.
 That is a little less than half of the regular Levo's output, and this difference is quite noticeable.
 The battery storage capacity is also a bit less than half at 320Wh, although you can add 160Wh with the optional Range Extender battery.
 While a lighter bike with less power output is the whole point of the Levo SL, it might not be the e-bike experience that many riders are looking for.
 Then again, it could be the ticket for the rider who still wants to push some watts of their own and is seeking a more agile, playful, and "normal" feeling ride.

-Our team of testers has strong backgrounds in the bike industry.
-These riders are racers, mechanics, shop owners, and adventure lovers who are all passionate about all things pertaining to bicycles.
+Our team of testers has a strong background in the bike industry.
+These riders are racers, mechanics, shop owners, and adventure lovers who are passionate about all things about bicycles.

 Chris McNamara spends a whole lot of time in the saddle.
 This rock climber turned mountain cyclist loves huge rides covering obscene distances.
 He is working on a few gigantic rides, including a singletrack route around Lake Tahoe and a ride from South Lake Tahoe to Mammoth Lakes.
 Joshua Hutchens has spent decades in the bike industry.
-He has been a racer, bike shop owner, mechanic, and a guide.
-Joshua has a great eye for the subtleties of a bicycle.
+He has been a racer, bike shop owner, mechanic, and guide.
+Joshua has an excellent eye for the subtleties of a bicycle.

 What is an E-Bike?

 There are various kinds and classifications of electric bikes on the market.
-The most common type is Class 1, or pedal assist, bikes that have motor units that are activated by pedaling and are limited to lower speeds.
+Nearly all electric mountain bikes fall into Class 1, where power is delivered only while the rider is pedaling.
 In the US, Class 1 electric bikes, the type tested and reviewed here, are limited to a top speed of 20 mph, and their motors are designed with a speed governor to regulate it.
-These types of e-bikes resemble modern mountain bikes, but they have significant battery packs, and small motor units integrated onto and into the frame design.
+These types of e-bikes resemble modern mountain bikes, but they have significant battery packs and small motor units integrated onto and into the frame design.
 The e-MTB pedal-assist motor is typically built around the bottom bracket and provides varying levels of pedaling "support" directly into the drivetrain while the cranks are turning.
-Most drive unit systems offer several support settings that provide pedal assistance between 25% and 100% of the user's pedaling input.
+Most drive unit systems offer several support settings that provide pedal assistance that amplifies the user's input to varying degrees.

-All the models we tested are full suspension all mountain/trail bike models with relatively similar amounts of suspension travel, geometry, and wheel/tire size.
+We tested full suspension all-mountain/trail bike models with relatively similar amounts of suspension travel, geometry, and wheel/tire size.
 The addition of a large battery and a small motor adds significant weight to an e-bike, and they generally weigh in the neighborhood of 50 lbs, approximately 20 pounds heavier than non-e-bikes.
 The heavy weight of these bikes makes them significantly more difficult to ride without the support of the pedal-assist motor.
-An exception to this rule is the new Turbo Levo SL Comp, a lower-powered and lighter weight model that tips the scales at just 41 lbs and 10 oz.
+An exception to this rule is the Turbo Levo SL Comp, a lower-powered and lighter-weight model that tips the scales at just 41 lbs and 10 oz.

-There are many places in the U.S. where you can legally and responsibly ride e-MTB's, and take it from us; they are a heck of a lot of fun.
-Check with local land management agencies to find out where you are allowed to use an electric mountain bike before taking to the trails.
-One thing we do know, e-MTB's can be used on any trails that are legal for motorized use, so we took advantage of the wealth of OHV trails in the greater Lake Tahoe area for our testing purposes and had more fun doing it than any of us expected.
+There are many places in the U.S. where you can legally and responsibly ride e-MTBs and take it from us; they are a heck of a lot of fun.
+We recommend checking with local land management agencies and other resources to find out where you are allowed to use an electric mountain bike before taking it to the trails.
+One thing we do know, e-MTB's can be used on any trails that are legal for motorized use, so we took advantage of the wealth of OHV trails in the greater Lake Tahoe area for our testing purposes.

 It is important to note that adding a motor, battery, controls, wiring, and sensors to a mountain bike creates additional potential for these components to have issues or fail altogether.
-We recommend doing some research about warranty coverage and buy from a knowledgeable local dealer whenever possible to ensure that if problems should arise, you will be taken care of.
+We recommend doing some research about warranty coverage and buying from a knowledgeable local dealer whenever possible to ensure that you will be taken care of if problems should arise.

 Downhill performance is our most highly weighted rating metric because we feel that the most important element of an e-bike is how well it performs out on the trail, especially when bombing down the hill.
 Each tester rode every bike numerous times and formulated their own opinions of each model, considering how factors like the component spec, geometry, and frame design play a role in its downhill performance.
 All of the e-bikes we tested were fun to ride, but they all had a different demeanor and trail manners.
-To test this, we rode the bikes downhill, a lot, and took them down a variety of terrain, from fast and flowing open trails to tight low-speed technical, and everything in between.
+To test this, we rode the bikes downhill a lot and took them down various terrain, from fast and flowing open trails to tight low-speed technical and everything in between.

-In the end, the Specialized Turbo Levo SL Comp proved to be the tester favorite, offering the most versatile downhill performance that felt the "most like a regular trail bike" that the other models couldn't match.
-The Specialized is the lightest and proved to be the most nimble and agile by far, yet still managed to be confident and stable at speed.
+In the end, the Specialized Turbo Levo SL Comp proved to be a tester favorite, offering a versatile downhill performance that feels "a lot like a regular trail bike".
+The Levo SL is the lightest and proved to be the most nimble and agile by far, yet still managed to be confident and stable at speed.
 It's not the most aggressive bike, but it's easily the best handling and normal feeling of the bunch.
-The full-power Turbo Levo was our second favorite on the descents.
+The full-power Turbo Levo Comp was our other favorite on the descents.
 With 150/160mm of travel, well-balanced weight, and responsive handling, the Levo can handle just about anything that comes down the trail with confidence and composure.
 Additionally, the highly adjustable geometry allows the rider to dramatically alter the bike's character and handling to suit their style, terrain, and preferences.
 You decide how you want the Levo to ride.

-You have to get up to get down, and one of the purposes of e-bikes is to make it much easier to do so.
+You've gotta get up to get down, and one of the purposes of e-bikes is to make it much easier to do so.
 Some of our testers even claim that climbing is now nearly as fun as descending when you've got pedal assistance.
 Climbing on an e-MTB with pedal assist support is somewhat different than climbing on a bike without a motor.
 These bikes are capable of carrying some serious speed uphill, changing the climbing dynamic with a much faster pace, often tossing finesse out the window in favor of power and momentum.
-The heavy weight of these bikes and plus-sized tires gives them incredible traction, keeping them planted on the ground, and dampening switches can be left wide open to enjoy the added traction benefits of active rear suspension.
+The heavy weight of these bikes gives them incredible traction, keeping them planted on the ground, and compression dampening/climbing switches can be left wide open to enjoy the added traction benefits of active rear suspension.
 Each bike's geometry, handling, and power output all played a role in how well these bikes performed on the ascents, and we had plenty of time to test them while rallying back uphill for more downhill laps.